Supporting Victorians to access fresh food more cheaply

 3. Don’t get sucked into ‘superfood’ fads

-Anything called a superfood will often come with a matching price tag.
-And whilst there is no evidence that specific foods protect people from getting sick, including contracting coronavirus (COVID-19), research shows that generally improving your nutrition helps your immune system to function well and fight infections.
+But research does show that generally improving your nutrition helps your immune system to function well and fight infections.
 Read more about what to eat while you stay home with VicHealth CEO Dr Sandro Demaio’s healthy eating tips.

-The government also has free food and personal care packages available to vulnerable Victorians during the coronavirus pandemic.
+The government also has support available to Victorians doing it tough during the coronavirus pandemic.
 More information here.

 Header image source: Mark Stewart, The Herald Sun